 It should not be confused with the Monod sign 2 which describes the air that surrounds an aspergilloma.
-Unfortunately, the air around the fungal ball is also crescent shaped and the term air crescent sign is often used interchangeably in that instance.
-Opinion as to the validity of this latter use is controversial, but probably not worth losing too much sleep over.
+Unfortunately, the air around the fungal ball is also crescent-shaped and the term air crescent sign is often used interchangeably in that instance - opinion as to the validity of this latter use is controversial.

 Causes include 5:

 - aspergilloma: often described as the Monod sign

 - hydatid cyst

 In angioinvasive fungal infection, the nodules are composed of infected hemorrhagic and infarcted lung tissue.
 As the neutrophil count recovers and the patient mounts an immune response, peripheral reabsorption of necrotic tissue causes the retraction of the infarcted center and air fills the space in between 7.
 This creates an air crescent within the nodules and is a good prognostic finding because it marks the recovery phase of the infection.
 This sign is seen in ~50% of patients 2.

 - 1. Abramson S. The air crescent sign.
 Radiology.
 2001; 218(1): 230-2.
 Radiology [pubmed citation]

 - 2. Thompson BH, Stanford W, Galvin JR, et al. Varied radiologic appearances of pulmonary aspergillosis.
 Radiographics.
 1995; 15(6): 1273-84.
 Radiographics [pubmed citation]

 - 3. Müller Nestor L, Tomás Franquet, Kyung Soo Lee et al. Imaging of Pulmonary Infections: A Fundamental and Clinical Text.
 Third Edition.
 Lippincott Williams & Wilkins, 2006.
 ISBN: 078177232X.